 The need for these cities to become increasingly intelligent is growing.

-Innovative solutions for Smart Cities are key.
+Innovative solutions for Smart Cities and Enabling Technologies are key.

 None of these solutions would be possible without Nanoelectronics.

 With Nanoelectronics at the heart of CATRENE, CALL 8 will gather a strong group of projects that aim to make smart cities: even smarter; as well as more comfortable; efficient; and green while at the same time developing strong enabling technologies.

 * Important Note: Projects showing a high level of innovation that are outside of this focus, but in line with the ambitions of the VMS and the White Book, can also be submitted to Call 8.

 The recent EUREKA programme CATRENE (Cluster for Application and Technology Research in Europe on NanoElectronics) will effect Technological Leadership for a competitive European ICT industry.
 It is the ambition of Europe and the European companies to deliver nano-/microelectronics solutions that respond to the needs of society at large, improving the economic prosperity of Europe and reinforcing the ability of its industry to be at the forefront of the global competition.